peterxn123/keyboard-which-looks-like-a-keyboard-but-isnt/readme.md

 **About**

 We always thought traditional keyboards are too boring.
 We also thought it was funny how electronic pianos and the tools we use to type share a name.
 So we decided to cross these two, and create this ultimate design!
 You can only type a choice of 7 letters at a time, as our keyboard only has one octave.
-This means to be able to type different keys, you have to cycle through the octaves using two dedicated keyswitches.
-Isn't it awesome?
+Can you make do with only the keys provided to you by the original keyboard - the piano?

 **Bill of Materials**